alidcastano/alidcastano.com/content/articles/2019-12-22-LispSimple.md

 ---
 title: (why? :lisp)
+description: Exploring Lisp's parenthesis and operator placement; or, the merits of a uniform, treelike syntax.
 ---

 I used to see Lisp code and wonder, how could anyone read that?
 But instead, what I should have asked is: why would anyone write that?
 Because, as I've come to learn, developers who read lisp do so for the same reason they write it: it's easy to think in.